RohanGforwork/ML_text_summarization/Readme.md

-# ML TEXT Summarization and sentiment analysis for X tweets
+Here’s the updated README file that incorporates the translation, slang detection, and sentiment analysis functionalities based on the code you provided:

+---

+# Twitter Sentiment & Summary with Translation, Slang Detection, and Inference

-This project allows users to input their tweets, which are processed through multiple steps in the backend to provide translated, slang-checked, and summarized text, followed by an optional short inference of the content.
-The flow includes user input, translation via Google Translate, slang detection, and text summarization.
-This tool is aimed at simplifying and summarizing complex or slang-heavy tweets for better understanding.
+This project allows users to input tweets, which are processed through multiple steps in the backend to provide translated, slang-checked, and summarized text.
+It also includes sentiment analysis (inference) based on the tweet content.
+The flow includes user input, translation via Google Translate, slang detection, and text summarization, followed by optional sentiment analysis for better understanding.

 ## Features